Huotes/CommitMaker/README.md

 There?s an order to the universe: space, time, Chuck Norris....
 Just kidding, Chuck Norris is first.

 Computers make very fast and very accurate mistakes.

+Chuck Norris does not own a stove, oven, or microwave , because revenge is a dish best served cold.